JustinGOSSES/justingosses-website/data/authors/default.md

 ## Interests:
 - Things that could exist but don't yet.
-- Water based things like kayaking, surfing, paddle boarding, and little web-based services that help me decide when and where to go.
+- Open source geospatial tools
 - Things at the intersection of geology & code.
-- Open source geospatial tools
 - Natural Language Processing
+- Water based things like kayaking and paddle boarding.
+Also small web-based services that help me decide when and where to go.
 - Sharing at Scale:
     - This includes questions like open data interface design; code citation tooling as a way to change its perceived value; group membership and behaviors in open source that impact how science gets done; different incentives between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.